onyeka-hub/Project-6/Project6.md

 3. Open up the Linux terminal to begin configuration

 4. Use `lsblk` command to inspect what block devices are attached to the server.
 Notice names of your newly created devices.
 All devices in Linux reside in /dev/ directory.
-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.
+Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be nvme1n1, nvme2n1, nvme3n1.

 ![new-attached-vols](https://user-images.githubusercontent.com/83009045/160480713-3e8cc073-fc8a-4f55-acdb-870bbd24bd34.JPG)